ptone/BirdFish/docs/installation.rst

     pip install -e git+https://github.com/ptone/pyosc.git#egg=pyOSC-dev

-BirdFish is the main control software package, protomidi is the Python bindings to the PortMidi which makes your systems Midi infrastructure available, and Lumos is a library for sending E1.31. pyOSC is a Python implementation of the OSC command protocol.
+BirdFish is the main control software package, protomidi is the Python bindings to the PortMidi library which makes your system's Midi infrastructure available, and Lumos is a library for sending E1.31. pyOSC is a Python implementation of the OSC command protocol.

 Download a small virtual midi keyboard called `MidiKeys
 <http://www.manyetas.com/creed/midikeys.html>`_